25 Best Crochet Blogs You Need to Follow in 2026

 3. The Crochet Crowd

-Run by Mikey Sellick, The Crochet Crowd is a vibrant community hub that has grown into one of the largest crochet platforms online.
+Run by Mikey Sellick, The Crochet Crowd has grown into one of the largest crochet platforms online.
 Mikey is known for his enthusiastic teaching style and his massive library of video tutorials that break down even the most complex patterns into manageable steps.
 The site regularly hosts crochet-alongs that bring thousands of crafters together, and Mikey’s blog posts provide helpful tips, yarn reviews, and behind-the-scenes insights into the world of professional crochet.

 Best for: Visual learners who thrive on video tutorials, and crocheters who love participating in community crochet-alongs.